About Pittville Park

 Pittville Park is divided in two by Evesham Road.
 Most people are familiar with the eastern side of the park, which is overlooked by Pittville Pump Room, and home to the main children's play area and the aviaries where you'll find our popular birds and bunnies.
 However, to the west of Evesham Road lies the much larger western park with its more natural layout and small areas of woodland.
 Here you will find the larger 'lower lake' where you can fish during the fishing season, and there is a smaller children's play area along with tennis courts, a pitch and putt golf course and a skate park.

-Toilets can be found in the eastern park between the lake and Evesham Road, and you can buy refreshments at Central Cross Cafe which is in the southern section alongside Central Cross Drive.
+Toilets can be found in the eastern park just to the south of the play area, and you can buy refreshments at the Kiosk in the play area and at Central Cross Cafe which is in the southern section alongside Central Cross Drive.

 Pittville Park is to the north of the town and straddles Evesham Road.
 The park borders Tommy Taylor's Lane to the west and Pittville Lawn to the east, and the narrow southern section of the park stretches as far south as Wellington Road.